List of Soul Reapers in Bleach: Senjumaru Shutara

 (修多羅 千手丸, Shutara Senjumaru) is the Fourth Officer of the Royal Guard and the Divine General of the North (北方神将, Hoppō Shinshō), holding the title "Great Weave Guard" (大織守, Ōorigami).
 She is credited with inventing the shihakushō (死覇装), the black garment worn by all Soul Reapers.
 Senjumaru has six golden, elongated, puppet-like arms that can be manipulated with great dexterity and speed.
 These arms are deceptively strong for how thin they are, with each one capable of carrying an entire person with ease.
 She also presides over a cadre of assassin-like, faceless soldiers (Note: Senjumaru refers to them as "The Blade of the Soul King") that assist her in combat.

 Senjumaru is a soft-spoken and coolheaded woman with a dark sense of humor, which she primarily demonstrates in the midst of battle.
 She also appears to despise the Quincy, as shown when she refers to them as a race "forsaken by the Soul King", and expresses a desire to eradicate them entirely.
 Before joining Squad Zero, she was the leader of an unofficial inventors group in the Soul Society, with Mayuri serving as one of her subordinates at the time.

 Senjumaru's zanpakutō is Shigarami (刺絡) and takes the form of a large golden sewing needle.
 In its shikai state, Shigarami can create and manipulate textiles for both offensive and defensive purposes in a matter of seconds, such as immobilizing an opponent by sewing them to the ground, altering the fabric of their outfit with spikes that skewer them from within, forming doppelgangers to take attacks in her stead, or weaving extremely convincing illusions to fool her opponents.
 Shigaramis bankai is Shatatsu Karagara Shigarami no Tsuji (娑闥迦羅骸刺絡辻).
 Upon activation, it manifests as a massive golden loom that weaves vast quantities of specialized fabric, which Senjumaru manipulates into uniquely patterned tapestries designed to trap and counter her opponent(s) and their strengths.
 She can then conjure special environments (resembling pocket dimensions) that reflect the new destiny she has weaved—Senjumaru effectively manipulates "the proverbial string of fate" of her opponent(s)—into the fabric for them.
 Once Senjumaru cuts and releases all of the finished pieces on the loom, her opponents are silently killed and their corpses are sealed within her tapestries.

-She is voiced by Rina Satō in the Japanese version of the anime and Jeannie Tirado in the English dub.
+She is voiced by Rina Satō in the original Japanese version of the anime and Jeannie Tirado in the English dub.